semanticClimate/internship_sC/daily_progress.md

 ## 23–24 August 2025
 - Worked on the **keyword extraction code**.
 - Enhanced the script to ensure it also provides the **count of each keyword**.

-Always show details
-# Let's create a markdown file that the user can directly copy to their Git repo.

-content = """# Daily Progress

 ## 18 August 2025
 - Explored the semanticClimate Getting Started intern page.
 - Cloned the repositories **amilib** and **amiclimate** into my local system.